danniel1205/tech-notes/system-design/5-replication/readme.md

 ### How does it work

-Client sends write reqeusts to several replicas(could be all replicas).
+- Client sends write reqeusts to several replicas(could be all replicas).
 Or the coordinator node will redirect write requests to all replicas.
-Read requests are also sent to several nodes in parallel.
+If the replicas are globally distributed in different data center, the write requests would be broadcasted to all replicas globally.
+- Client sends requests to all regional nodes or sends to one node, the one as a coordinator to redirect requests to all other regional nodes.
+The correct answer is decided by quorum. e.g. `n/2 + 1` response with `A`, the minorities response with `B`, we return `A` to client, and do a stale data repair.

 ### Handle stale data